Class of 2024

 The Affiliated High School of South China Normal University

-As a Junior living in Morrissey hall, I double major in philosophy and mathematics and minor in theology and the Glynn honors program.
-I became Catholic after going through baptism and the rite of confirmation at Notre Dame in the Basilica.
+I’m a Senior living in Morrissey Hall, and I double major in philosophy and mathematics and minor in theology and the Glynn honors program.
+I am committed to exploring the world and, per my friend Fr.
+Anthony, a Dominican Fryer and Notre Dame alumni, “doing good in the world of evil.”

 Ryan Chao-Wei Lin